Emirati lawyer Mohammed al-Roken sentenced to life imprisonment in the “UAE84” mass trial

 In 2014, the UN Working Group on Arbitrary Detention issued Opinion 60/2013, in which it found that the detention of the 61 individuals convicted in the "UAE94" trial was arbitrary.

 Al-Roken completed his sentence in July 2022, but under the pretext of “rehabilitation needs”, pursuant to the UAE’s Counter-Terrorism Law and the Munasaha Centre Law, the authorities have extended his detention indefinitely.
-He suffers from ongoing violations, as he continues to this day to be held arbitrarily.

-In view of his continued detention, on August 18, 2022, together with the Emirates Detainees Advocacy Center, MENA Rights Group requested the intervention of the Special Rapporteur on the situation of human rights defenders and the Special Rapporteur on counter-terrorism and human rights to urge Emirati authorities to release him unconditionally.
+In view of his continued detention, on August 18, 2022, together with the Emirates Detainees Advocacy Center (EDAC), MENA Rights Group requested the intervention of the Special Rapporteur on the situation of human rights defenders and the Special Rapporteur on counter-terrorism and human rights to urge Emirati authorities to release him unconditionally.

-On September 7, 2022, MENA Rights Group and the Emirates Detainees Advocacy Center submitted case to the UN Working Group on Arbitrary Detention (WGAD), asking them to issue a second Opinion as to the arbitrary nature of his detention.
+On September 7, 2022, MENA Rights Group and EDAC submitted case to the UN Working Group on Arbitrary Detention (WGAD), asking them to issue a second Opinion as to the arbitrary nature of his detention.
 In our Request for Opinion, we recalled that the UAE authorities kept al-Roken detained after the completion of his sentence on the basis of laws, namely the Counter-Terrorism Law and the Munasaha Centre Law that contain imprecise and ambiguous provisions that defy the principle of legal certainty.
 We also pointed out that his detention in a Munasaha Centre was not the result of a court decision that respected fair trial standards.
 Finally, we argued that, beyond his original sentence, his placement under the Munasaha regime is directly linked to the exercise of his rights and freedoms.

 Timeline